When the Cub Scouts of Pack 33 level up to the next rank, they pass their neckerchiefs and hats to the Scouts one rank behind them.

 As a result, the Takoma Park, Md., pack amassed a large inventory of neckerchiefs — each worn for just a year.
 The idea for the neckerchief pass was born.

-Andersen says the Cub Scouts like the tradition because they “get a sense of achievement as they move to the next level in Scouting.”
+The Cub Scouts like the tradition, one leader said, because they “get a sense of achievement as they move to the next level in Scouting.”

-Parents like it, he says, because “it shows the continuity of the Scouting program.”
+Parents like it because “it shows the continuity of the Scouting program.”

 A single Cub Scout neckerchief might have been worn by 10 different Cub Scouts who had 10 different life-changing experiences in Pack 33.
 It’s powerful stuff.